 Position Requirement New IRB members Must complete the BCM required human subjects protections training for IRB members.
 This training must be completed every three years as a continuing education requirement.
 Must complete a new member orientation and training session on the regulations and guidance that govern the IRB review of human research Have the opportunity to observe several IRB meetings before they are assigned studies as a Primary or Team Reviewer Department of Defense (DoD) There may be specific DoD educational requirements or certification required of the IRB when reviewing DoD regulated research. training requirements The Principal Investigator is responsible for assuring that the IRB Office is notified of DoD funding or DoD regulated activity through IRB submission of the IRB Protocol Summary (New, Amendment or Continuing Review) and will provide specific information or guidance from the DoD funding program officer or DoD research contact.
 The IRB Administrator will inform the IRB staff, IRB chairperson, and IRB members-of these requirements when appropriate.
 See U.S. Department of Defense Research .
-Required human subjects protections training for IRB members and staff protection of human subjects in research.
-Courses such as the NIH Office of Extramural Research free tutorial on "Protecting Human Research Participants" Monitoring for Monitoring for compliance with training requirements Completion of the required training will be monitored annually for existing members at the start of the academic year.
+Required human subjects protections training for IRB members and staff There are several options for investigators to meet the training requirement for the protection of human subjects in research.
+Courses such as the NIH Office of Extramural Research free tutorial on "Protecting Human Research Participants" and the Office of Human Research Protections On-line Tutorial both meet the institutional requirement to meet the human subjects protections education requirement.
+BCM also provides human subjects protections training through the Collaborative Institutional Training Initiative (CITI) website.
+The minimum initial training requirement for all IRB Chairpersons, all IRB members, and all IRB staff is to complete the CITI track for IRB Members - Basic/Refresher - Basic Course.
+For instructions, see FAQs: On-Line Training.
+Monitoring for Completion of the required training will be monitored annually for existing members compliance with training requirements at the start of the academic year.
 New appointments will complete training as part of IRB member orientation.